-BAT conclusion/Table number Split view Expressed by Alternative proposed level (if any) BAT 24/Table 5.8 To replace the 'BAT-AEPLs' with 'indicative environmental performance levels' in Table 5.8 for specific net energy consumption.
+BAT conclusion/Table number Split view Expressed by Alternative proposed level (if any) BAT 23/Table 5.7 To replace the 'indicative emission level' with 'BAT-AEL' in Table 5.7 for refrigerant losses.
+EEB NA BAT 24/Table 5.8 To replace the 'BAT-AEPLs' with 'indicative environmental performance levels' in Table 5.8 for specific net energy consumption.
 EFPRA and UECBV (for rendering, fat melting, blood and/or feather processing) EFFOP (for fishmeal and fish oil production) CEFIC (for gelatine manufacturing) NA Table 5.9 To replace the 'BAT-AEPLs' with 'indicative environmental performance levels' in Table 5.9 for specific waste water discharge.
-EFPRA (supported by CEFIC and EFFOP) (for rendering, fat melting, blood and/or feather processing) CEFIC (for gelatine manufacturing) NA BAT 25/Table 5.10 BAT-AEL range for TVOC 20 mg/Nm 3
+EFPRA (supported by CEFIC and EFFOP) (for rendering, fat melting, blood and/or feather processing) CEFIC (for gelatine manufacturing) NA BAT 25/Table 5.10 To increase the upper end of the BAT-AEL range for TVOC emissions to 20 mg/Nm 3 .
+FR and EFPRA 20 mg/Nm 3